Social Justice Ministry

 Please join our efforts.
 We offer opportunities to live your principles, furthering the cause of justice in our world through education, service, witness, advocacy, and activism.
 SJM members often act as liaisons with our community partners to share their activities and volunteer opportunities back to us, and in turn, our congregation.

-Our justice work is grounded in the Unitarian Universalist 8th Principle which is a congregational, grassroots initiative to address racism and other oppressions within our congregations, our communities and our society.
+Our justice work is grounded in the UU Shared Values.
+We strive to continue to expand our congregational, grassroots initiative to address racism and other oppressions within our congregations, our communities and our society.

 Join Our Efforts – we are actively engaged in these social justice arenas: